 Venice is a location that everyone should visit once in their life, and you might want to book a trip there soon as the city is actually sinking!
 Admittedly it’s a quite a slow process with the city only sinking at between 0.3 and 0.4 millimetres per year, but it’s still happening.
 The beautiful floating city, famous for its gondolas and gorgeous little piazzas will one day be no more.
-For now, though, it’s still a fantastic place to visit, and it’s a location that’s popular with tourists all over the world.
+For now, though, there are so many romantic things to see in Venice, and it’s a location that’s popular with tourists all over the world.
 In fact, the city sees 20 million visitors every year, so perhaps we should start by considering the best time to visit Venice and plan a trip there.

 Booking Your Trip To Venice

 At the beginning of summer, you’ll find that crowds of tourists flock to Venice, making it almost impossible to experience the serene atmosphere that the piazzas should offer.
 That’s why, rather than booking for beginning of summer or even the middle you should aim to plan your trip somewhere near the end.
 Many holiday planners suggest that September is actually the best time to visit the floating city of Venice.
 During this time, you’ll find that the crowds have faded away and there are no longer queues for the gondolas.
 The canals will also be clearer than they would be in mid-July (though if you have a chance to learn how to row a gondola you should do it!) and when the sun does set over the city, you’ll find silence in the squares.

 Of course, September is also the time of the Venice Film Festival, and this will be a big plus for movie buffs.
 Celebrities regularly attend this festival, so if you are eager to get a glimpse of stars like Woody Allen and Kristen Stewart, this might be the place to be.